Act 122 & 151

 You will need to contact your probation officer by telephone to schedule an appointment to complete an Act 122 Form.
 At that appointment time, bring the following items with you (if you do not have all of these items, the Act 122 will not be complete and your driver’s license will not be restored):

-- An Act 122 Affidavit from the Clerk of Courts.
+- An Act 122 Affidavit from the Washington County Adult Probation Collections and Disbursement Unit.
 This is a specific form that states that all fines and costs have been paid in full.
 A copy of your receipts will not be acceptable.

 - A letter of completion from the CARE Center or other approved treatment agency.
 This letter states that you have completed all DUI-related treatment and have paid for the services in full.